jofmi/agentpy/docs/overview.rst

     'reporters': DataFrame with 1 variable and 50 rows }

+All data is given in a :class:`pandas.DataFrame` and formatted as `long-form data <https://seaborn.pydata.org/tutorial/data_structure.html>`_ that can easily be used with statistical packages like `seaborn <https://seaborn.pydata.org/>`_.
 The output can contain the following categories of data:

 - :attr:`info` holds meta-data about the model and simulation performance.